graphql/graphql-spec/spec/Section 5 -- Validation.md

     meowVolume
   }
 }

+fragment friendlySmallAnimalFragment on FriendlySmallAnimal {
+  ... on Dog {
+    barkVolume
+  }
+}
 ```

 {petFragment} is valid because {Dog} implements the interface {Pet}.
 {catOrDogFragment} is valid because {Cat} is a member of the {CatOrDog} union.
+{friendlySmallAnimalFragment} is valid because {Dog} is a member of the
+{FriendlySmallAnimal} intersection.

 By contrast the following fragments are invalid: